Table of Contents

 Coven Labs, Nottingham

-• Collected, organized, and preprocessed large sets of structured and unstructured data from several sources
+• Collected, organised, and preprocessed large sets of structured and unstructured data from several sources

 • Managed data cleaning and transformation to assist in building machine learning models